Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 ![](media/11089.png){ #fig:11089 width=75% }

 Using this solution technique on a three-variable system is a bit more complex.
 As with substitution, you must use this technique to reduce the three-equation system of three variables down to two equations with two variables, then apply it again to obtain a single equation with one unknown variable.
-To demonstrate, I\'ll use the three-variable equation system from the substitution section:
+To demonstrate, I'll use the three-variable equation system from the substitution section:

 ![](media/11074.png){ #fig:11074 width=75% }